 NOTE: Most inverter/chargers drop current output as they heat up.
 Just because it says 130A does not mean it can do this indefinitely.
 When hot you may see considerably less than “rated” output.

 Dedicated Voltage Sensing Rant:

-Here we go again..
-In a nut shell there are very, very few chargers or inverter/chargers out there that offer dedicated voltage sensing.
-This is lame!
-Sadly the charging portion of most inverter/chargers is apparently after thought for most engineers who design them.
-The engineers who fail to provide dedicated voltage sense leads on battery chargers or inverter/chargers have failed you as a customer who is actually looking for fast charging performance..
+In a nut shell there are very few chargers or inverter/chargers out there that offer dedicated voltage sensing.
+This is really quite frustrating for those of us working with LFP batteries.
+Sadly, the charging portion of far too many inverter/chargers is engineered like an after thought.
+The engineers who fail to provide dedicated voltage sense leads, on battery chargers or inverter/chargers, have failed you, the customer, when you’re seeking fast charging performance.